'Inside the NBA' will air on ESPN and ABC as part of settlement between WBD and NBA, AP sources say

 Warner Bros.
 Discovery, the parent company of TNT Sports, sued the NBA in New York state court after the league did not accept the company’s matching offer for one of the packages in its new 11-year media rights deal, which will begin with the 2025-26 season.

-The settlement is expected to be announced on Monday, two people with knowledge of the deal told The Associated Press on Saturday night.
+The settlement is expected to be announced on Monday, three people with knowledge of the deal told The Associated Press on Saturday night.

 The people spoke on condition of anonymity because litigation remains ongoing.
 The deadline to have the lawsuit dismissed is Tuesday.